E-commerce.

 Step 3: Complete checkout and write back the purchase

-After payment is captured, award the points from your backend with the partner key.
+After you capture payment, award the points from your backend with the partner key.

 POST /api/agent/v1/partner/transactions/purchase HTTP/1.1